r12a/scripts/PROCESS.md

 - [ ] add equivs for
     - [ ] any char that decomposes in NFD (including sequences that include decompositions)
     - [ ] any char that could be represented by a sequence
-- [ ] add to class col: - d c n f o x s
+- [ ] add to class col: - ? d c n f o x s
 - [ ] refine the type descriptions
-- [ ]

-Create summary page
-- [ ] do the phonemic tables as high priority
-- [ ] create a Developments & variations section to capture orthographic info
-- [ ] start dividing chars up into main, aux, etc. - compare with charuse
 - [ ]

 Create initial picker